Categorize into named entities

 Accessing named entity results

-To retrieve the generated named entities for your media (video/audio), you can find the data in the video.mediaAI.namedEntities.ready
+To retrieve the generated named entity of your media (video/audio), use the Get Media by ID endpoint.

 Example of the event data: